abhirajsinha/abhirajsinha/README.md

   <a href="mailto:abhirajsinha25@gmail.com">Email</a>
 </p>

-I'm a solo founder in Hyderabad.
+I'm a solo founder in Hyderabad, India.
 I design, build, ship and run every layer of my products myself: mobile, browser, backend, AI, and the pipeline that proves the work before it ships.

 ## 🎧 Now building